Kometa-Team/Kometa/docs/files/dynamic_types.md

 ??? blank "`letterboxd_user_lists` - Collections based on the Lists of Letterboxd Users.<a class="headerlink" href="#letterboxd-user-lists" title="Permanent link">¶</a>"

-    <div id="letterboxd_user_lists" />Creates collections for each of the Letterboxd lists that the user has created.
+    <div id="letterboxd-user-lists" />Creates collections for each of the Letterboxd lists that the user has created.

     <hr style="margin: 0px;">